ShruthiK2109/Mini-Stereo-Digital-Audio-Processing-MSDAP-/README.md

 Key Deliverables:

-1. MSDAP Algorithm implementation in C++:
+A. MSDAP Algorithm implementation in C++:

 This gives the implementation of a Fixed-Point FIR (Finite Impulse Response) Filter using C/C++.
 It was developed as part of the Application-Specific Integrated Circuit (ASIC) Design course at The University of Texas at Dallas (EEDG 6306).